-My best friend got married and I was asked to design the wedding invitation suite which included branding of couple’s initials into wedding mark, double-sided wedding invitations, accommodation cards, RSVP cards and seal stickers.
+Wedding invitation suite design which included branding of couple’s initials into wedding mark, double-sided wedding invitations, accommodation cards, RSVP cards and seal stickers.
 The wedding itself was unique in that there were two separate events needing to fit and function on one single invitation.
 The ceremony and dinner party was held in LA and a lunch wedding party held in Chicago.

-The invitation’s design was inspired by the wedding dinner party which was held in the historic Hotel Normandie in central Los Angeles.
+The invitation’s design was inspired by the location of the LA wedding which was held in the historic Hotel Normandie.
 The venue has art deco, geometric architectural details and classic square tiled floors.
-Therefore the invitations were square in size with split directional design to differentiate the two different party’s information.
+Therefore, the invitations were square in size with split directional design to differentiate the two different party’s information.

 As a surprise I also designed wedding rehearsal dinner invitations and menus.